mahnazzzz/InvestigationAndReporting/README.md

-* In the most client/server applications, there are many clients which are connected to one server, while, there is one client and many servers in linqpad.
+* In the most client/server applications, there are many clients which are connected to one server, while, there is one client and many servers in linqpad, such az mysql, xml, sql server ...

 + LINQPad doesn't work in Mono primarily because it relies on ActiPro's SyntaxEditor which does some Win32 interop.
 LINQPad itself also does some interop.